 The term Mobile Terminated SMS (MT-SMS) encompasses SMS messages destined for a specific device.
 As 1NCE connectivity focuses on IoT applications, sending SMS messages from device to device (P2P) is not possible.
 Therefore, sending messages from a phone or other device towards a terminal with a 1NCE SIM is not possible.
 The 1NCE SMS Service offers two methods of sending messages towards an device.

-An easy-to-use and very intuitive tool for sending MT-SMS to individual devices with 1NCE SIM is the Connectivity Management Platform (CMP).
+An easy-to-use and very intuitive tool for sending MT-SMS to individual devices with 1NCE SIM is the 1NCE Portal.
 This method is ideal for debugging and testing purposes as it offers an easy-to-use user interface for sending and monitoring SMS messages.
-Details on using the CMP interface for sending SMS to devices can be found in the Getting Started.
+Details on using the portal interface for sending SMS to devices can be found in the My SIMs & SMS Console guide.
 For sending and receiving larger amounts of SMS and automating this process over longer periods, the 1NCE API is recommended.
+See also the MT-SMS Portal Examples for an example of MT-SMS in the 1NCE Portal.

 For larger batches or automated messages, the 1NCE API offers a HTTP REST interface for processing requests.
-Compared to the CMP, the API offers more flexibility for automation and optional configuration of advanced SMS parameters (UDH, DCS and Expiry Date).
+Compared to the 1NCE Portal, the API offers more flexibility for automation and optional configuration of advanced SMS parameters (UDH, DCS and Expiry Date).
 The Data Coding Scheme (DCS) parameter enables GSM 7-bit default alphabet text messages and 8-bit binary data messages.
 The User Data Header (UDH) is an optional parameter which specifies how a message should be formatted and processed.
 It is useful for sending concatenated SMS messages consisting of two or more parts.
 How concatenated messages can be submitted is shown in the Concatenated SMS Messages section.
-Details on using the API and example requests can be found in the 1NCE API documentation.
+See also the MT-SMS API Examples for references to sending SMS via API.

 The Data Coding Scheme (DCS) is a value which transports information about how the recipient device shall handle the the transferred data payload.
 In principle, the DCS specifies the character set of your payload.
 Based on the chosen DCS the message length varies.
 The maximum length of a SMS is 160 character using the default GSM character set.
 You can use another character set and the maximum number of characters which can be used might shrink.
-In the following table you can see some DCS values and its short descriptions:
+In the following table you can see some DCS values and its short descriptions.
+For a full reference please see Data Coding Scheme Wiki.

 Payload for API